5.5.3 Using Breakpad

 Segmentation fault

-Give execute permission to the program, and use the dump_syms tool to dump the symbols information of the executable program "test" to a file named "test.sym".
+Grant execute permissions to the programs, then use the dump_syms tool to extract symbol information from the executable test into a file named test.sym.

 root@ubuntu:~/cc_ws/tros_ws/src/tools/breakpad# chmod +x ./bin/*